glennbech/Exam_DevOps/README.md

 Dockerfilen skal lages i mappen ```/kjell/hello_world```.

 * To make app.py run properly you will have to add a .env file in the root directory containing the line BUCKET_NAME= (insert the name of your bucket here)
+* You will also have to run the following command while in the kjell/hello_world directory to have docker run the correct dockerfile

 Run the command
 ```shell